DaoCloud/DX-DMP-Public-Docs/apollo/Apollo-GrayRule.md

 - Full [grayscale] release

 ### 1 Create a configuration group
-There is an `appId=HoUoWWqxRj.apollo_gray` configuration group in the Configuration Center configuration group：
+There is an `appId=HoUoWWqxRj_apollo_gray` configuration group in the Configuration Center configuration group：
 ![HoUoWWqxRj.apollo_gray](img/gray-1.png)

 ### 2 Creating namespaces